-Agreement between King County and the King County Coalition of Unions.

-For reference, an employee on special duty will be placed at the first step of the special duty classification pay range or be given a flat 5% above the employee's base rate of pay, whichever is higher.
-Paid leave (e.g.
+D. As a wage-related matter, the pay for Special Duty Assignments shall be determined by the separate Coalition Labor Agreement between King County and the King County Coalition of Unions.
+For reference, an employee on special duty will be placed at the first step of the special duty classification pay range or be given a flat five percent (5%) above the employee's base rate of pay, whichever is higher.
+Paid leave (e.g. vacation, sick, compensatory, bereavement) while on a special duty assignment shall be at the employee's special duty pay rate.

 Section 3.
 Training.
 Employees in a training capacity may be assigned work normally performed by a higher classification, except they will not be placed in a training capacity to circumvent the intent of Section 1 of this Article.
-An employee assigned in a training capacity shall be under the supervision and guidance of his/hertheir immediate supervisor and shall not be in the training position for more than thirty (30) consecutive, normal working days.
+An employee assigned in a training capacity shall be under the supervision and guidance of their immediate supervisor and shall not be in the training position for more than thirty (30) consecutive, normal working days.
+Employees will be paid training premium in accordance with Article 8 in the separate but parallel Agreement between the Union and King County.